CM-GDev/ORM_E-CommerceBackEnd/README.md

     - Run asynchronous queries
   - See the Usage Information of this README for a link to a walkthrough video that demonstrates the appication's functionality using Insomnia.

-  The following are screenshots of the final version of the application tested in Insomnia
+  The following is a screenshot of the final version of the application tested with Insomnia

   ![Insomnia](./assets/screenshot.JPG)